nickzoic/nick.zoic.org/art/zombie-remote-control-of-the-dom/index.md

 category: etc
 date: '2018-05-01'
 layout: draft
-title: ZOMBIE: Remote control of the DOM
+title: 'ZOMBIE: Remote control of the DOM'
 summary: |
     What if you could have a rich web frontend without developing one?